-If an OTC counterparty (which is not a Relevant Institution) engaged by the ICAV, in respect of a Fund, is subject to a credit rating downgrade, this could potentially have significant implications for the relevant Fund both from a commercial perspective and regulatory perspective.
-Pursuant to the Central Bank Rules, downgrade for such OTC counterparty to A-2 or below (or a comparable rating) shall require the relevant Fund without delay to conduct a new credit assessment of the OTC counterparty.
+If an OTC counterparty (which is not a Relevant Institution) engaged by the ICAV, in respect of a Fund, is subject to a credit rating downgrade, this could potentially have significant implications for the relevant Fund both from a perspective commercial and regulatory perspective.
+Pursuant to the Bank Rules. downgrade for such OTC counterparty to A-2 or below (or a comparable rating) shall require the relevant Fund without to conduct a new credit assessment of the OTC counterparty.